LangdalP/EPCC-OpenMP-micro-benchmarks/README.md

 https://www.epcc.ed.ac.uk/research/computing/performance-characterisation-and-benchmarking/epcc-openmp-micro-benchmark-suite

 ## Some notes on parameter tuning for `schedbench`
 Exactly what is being measured is a function of the parameters.
 Bad parameters can result in measuring the wrong thing.
-If you want to isolate scheduling overheads, you should check if your results looks similar to the results in [1].
+If you are unsure whether you have isolated scheduling overheads, verify that your results look similar to the results in [1].
 In particular, you should check that the overheads for the `dynamic` schedule decreases as the chunk size goes from 1, to 2, to 4.

 Here are some pointers to achieve this: